 Building Progressive Political Power to Reclaim Government from Corporate Interests

-During the 2016 Democratic Primary, The People’s Lobby had more than 18,000 conversations to persuade voters in south suburban Cook County to vote for Kim Foxx for Cook County State’s Attorney based on her commitment to end the local war on drugs that fuels mass incarceration and to hold police accountable to following the law.
-Via Reclaim Chicago, The People’s Lobby endorsed an entire slate of progressive candidates — headed by Bernie Sanders for President and Kim Foxx and rounded out by five candidates for state legislature.
-Reclaim Chicago played a huge role in bringing Sanders from a 30 point deficit to within 2 points of winning Illinois.
-Reclaim Chicago’s slate of state legislature candidates, including three progressive challengers, won their primaries.
+During the 2016 Primary Elections, The People’s Lobby had more than 18,000 conversations to persuade voters in south suburban Cook County to vote for Kim Foxx for Cook County State’s Attorney based on her commitment to use her power as a prosecutor to address the crisis of mass incarceration, end the local war on drugs, and hold police accountable.
+Reclaim Chicago, our partnership with National Nurses United, endorsed an entire slate of progressive candidates, headed by Bernie Sanders for President and Kim Foxx.
+Five truly progressive candidates for the Illinois legislature rounded out the slate.
+Reclaim Chicago played a significant role in bringing Sanders from a 30-point deficit to within two points of winning Illinois.
+Reclaim Chicago’s entire slate of state legislature candidates, including three progressive challengers, won their primaries.